Accord-Project/ACCORD-Documentation/docs/aec3po.md

 # AEC3PO

-The Architecture, Engineering and Construction Compliance Checking and Permitting Ontology, or AEC3PO, is a semantic knowledge model developed to streamline compliance processes in the construction industry.
+<p style='text-align: justify;'> The Architecture, Engineering and Construction Compliance Checking and Permitting Ontology, or AEC3PO, is a semantic knowledge model developed to streamline compliance processes in the construction industry.
 It represents regulations and building codes in a machine-readable format.
 AEC3PO  provids a unified framework that enhances automation and consistency across different projects and regulatory environments.
-AEC 3PO integrates various compliance aspects from document modelling to verification reporting.
+AEC 3PO integrates various compliance aspects from document modelling to verification reporting.</p>

 ### The AEC3PO ontology's namespace can be accessed through the following link:
 [AEC3PO NAMESPACE](https://ci.mines-stetienne.fr/aec3po/)